-On June 29, 2022, the City Council adopted an Interim Control Ordinance (Ordinance No. 187552, effective July 6, 2022) to temporarily prohibit the issuance of all permits and certificates of occupancy associated with the establishment or the expansion of all trucking-related uses, including, but not limited to, truck parking, truck storage, trucking yard and trucking terminal on all industrial land in the Wilmington-Harbor City Community Plan Area, except for the area east of Alameda Street and the Wilmington Industrial Park area located south of G Street and east of Broad Avenue.
-The Ordinance is effective for 45 days and will expire on August 20, 2022.
-Pursuant to Government Code Section 65858, the City Council may extend the Interim Control Ordinance for ten months and 15 days and subsequently extend it for an additional year.
+On June 29, 2022, the City Council adopted an Interim Control Ordinance (Ordinance No. 187552, effective July 6, 2022) to temporarily prohibit the issuance of all permits and certificates of occupancy associated with the establishment or the expansion of all trucking-related uses, including, but not limited to, truck parking, truck storage, trucking yard and trucking terminal on all industrial land in the Wilmington-Harbor City Community Plan Area, except for the area east of Alameda Street and the Wilmington Industrial Park area located south of G Street and east of Broad Ave.
+The Ordinance was initially effective for 45 days.
+On August 5, 2022, the ICO was extended for 10 months and 15 days.
+The Ordinance is set to expire on June 11, 2023.
+Pursuant to Government Code Section 65858, the City Council may further extend the Interim Control Ordinance for an additional 1 year.
 Ten days prior to the expiration of the Interim Control Ordinance or any extension, the City Council shall issue a written report describing the measures being taken to alleviate the conditions which led to its adoption.